 A student is in good standing if s/he maintains a 2.0 or higher cumulative average.

 Students in their first semester at UMass Boston (freshman, transfer, or non-matriculated) whose GPA at the end of the first semester is below 2.0 receive a notice of Academic Alert.
 This serves to alert students of potential academic problems and encourages them to seek advising.

 A student in their second or subsequent semester at UMass Boston whose semester average falls below 2.00 but whose cumulative average still meets the required minimum receives a notice of Academic Warning.

-Students in their second or subsequent semesters at UMass Boston whose semester average falls below 2.0 are placed on probation.
+Students are placed on probation at the end of their second or subsequent semester, in which their cumulative GPA is below 2.0.
 A letter is sent informing the student of his or her probationary status and strongly urging consultation with the student’s advisor to review the forthcoming semester’s program.
 While on academic probation, a student shall not be eligible to hold office in any recognized student organization, to represent the University in any sense on or off campus, or to participate in any intercollegiate athletic teams.

 A student who, subsequent to suspension and readmission, does not meet the retention standards set by the readmitting body shall be dismissed.
 A student who has been dismissed may appeal for readmission after one year.
 A student who is suspended or dismissed may not enroll as a Special Student and may not take courses through University College (either in regular semesters or winter and summer courses).